domi771/coindex/doc/currency.md

      can :manage, ::Deposits::Litecoin
      can :manage, ::Withdraws::Litecoin

+### make sure to add the new currency/coin as well to the file `config/locales/currency/en.yml`

 ### 2) Run the generator located at lib/generator

 ### - Deposit go to `lib/generator/deposit` and run